• Skip to primary navigation

 Pin image of roasted butternut squash on a baking sheet.

-Roasted butternut squash is a delicious and versatile vegetable side dish suitable for any weeknight meal or holiday dinner!
-Olive oil, salt, and pepper are the only ingredients needed for this squash dish to enhance its sweet and nutty flavor!
+Roasted butternut squash is a delicious and versatile vegetable side dish suitable for any weeknight meal or holiday dinner.
+Olive oil, salt, and pepper are the only ingredients needed for this squash dish to enhance its sweet and nutty flavor.
 This easy and nutritious butternut squash recipe will become a new fall family favorite!

 Square image of roasted butternut squash on a baking sheet.

-🥘 Roasted Butternut Squash Ingredients
+Roasted & Diced Butternut Squash

-You will only need 4 ingredients for this roasted butternut squash recipe!
+You will only need 4 ingredients for this roasted butternut squash recipe.
 It can't get any easier than this.

 Tall image showing ingredients needed for roasted butternut squash.